The World Atlas of Tattoo | By Anna Felicity Friedman

 Examining the various tattoo cultures throughout history across the globe gives us the ability to examine the human soul.

-Body Decoration and Tattoos in Africa and the Middle East | By Yasmine Bergner
+Body Modification and Tattoos in Africa and the Middle East | By Yasmine Bergner

 It is possible that the practice of body adornment dates back approximately 100,000 years, or even earlier.
 Shells and bone tools discovered in Blombos Cave

-Awakening – In Her Savior’s Arms | A Performance by Yasmin Bergner
+Awakening – In Her Savior’s Arms | Performance by Yasmine Bergner

 The experience of the work is highly aesthetic, like painterly aesthetics returning to material form.
 We feel both the sense of subjugation and the sense

-A Matter Of Light | Solo Exhibition | Yasmin Bergner
+A Matter Of Light | Solo Exhibition | Yasmine Bergner

 Yasmin Bergner’s works converge into the unconscious space and into archetypal symbols through physical presence.

-Ascendants & Descendants | Solo Exhibition
+Ascendants & Descendants | Solo Exhibition | Yasmine Bergner

 The works describe a personal process in which archetypes take on personal meaning.
 Spontaneous sculptural works that expand to additional layers